 While I knew I was not a great writer, I felt I could add some more detail to what was happening on the field, thus the beginning of my infamous Scrimmage Reports, which became well known among the hardcore online Oregon fans.
 I would describe in detail many of the plays that occurred, simply for the entertainment of us all.
 I would add elements of what I would call “football gossip,” describing the physical attributes of many of the new players, again for the amusement of Duck fans everywhere (he looks to have much broader shoulders than you would expect for a wideout, and the QB throwing to him has the skinniest calves of any football player I’ve ever seen).
 For a dozen years—Oregon fans came to know of the “FishDuck Scrimmage Reports,” and I had great fun describing the action in a very non-professional method.

-The picture above froze a moment that signaled a new phase of my life about to begin.
-The picture was shown in one of the newspapers-(Register-Guard, Statesman, Oregonian or the Tribune) in spring 2010, as I cannot recall whcih one specifically.
+The picture to the right froze a moment that signaled a new phase of my life about to begin.
+The picture was shown in one of the newspapers-(Register-Guard, Statesman, Oregonian or the Tribune) in spring 2010, as I cannot recall which one specifically.
 In the background you see three men sitting with another man (whose head you cannot see) is to the left of them.
 The three men sitting from left to right are Larry Balding, (BadMotherDuck) me (Charles Fischer, a.k.a.
 FishDuck) and Steve Richardson (Gageac).
 The man you see standing to the left is Casey Matthew’s father, Clay Matthews, there to watch his son during spring drills.
 It was within a few minutes that Steve would get up to introduce himself to Mr. Matthews and chat, I joined them a few minutes later.

 In our discussion I mentioned how in real-time the plays happen so fast…but it appears that we’re doing something different on defense.
 Mr. Matthews answered that we ARE doing things different, as we are in the beginning of the second year of a new defense.
 WHAT!?!
 This was news to me!
 How is it that we’re running a new defense and I’ve heard NOTHING about it in the statewide media?
 Clay (Sr.) went on to explain that many of the components of our new defense are similar to what his other son Clay (Jr.) was running in Green Bay!
 Now my head was spinning, and it began a two-month quest doing an intense research project into NFL websites, and sites devoted to examining the different defensive strategies and alignments being used today.